The total cost of Production operations are calculated as a sum of the cost of operations steps.

 The cost of an operation step is calculated based on the average hourly cost and the duration of performing the operation step.

 Cost = Cost per Hour x Time

 When first entering the Cost per Hour for a Resource, the entered value will automatically be saved as the default Cost per Hour for that Resource.
-You can assign and edit the default Cost per Hour for Resources in Settings > Resources.
-The default Cost per Hour will be populated to your Resource automatically when you added to any Production Operation steps.'
+You can assign and edit the default Cost per Hour for Resources in Settings screen > Resources.
+The default Cost per Hour will automatically be populated to your Resource when you add to any Production operation steps.

-Time - the duration of an operation step to produce one unit of a product.
-This can be edited on each Manufacturing Order if the actual time spent in production is different from the default value defined in the Production Operations tab of a product.
+Time - The duration of an operation step to produce one unit of a product.
+This can be edited on the Manufacturing order if the actual time spent in production is different from the default value defined in the Production operations tab of a product.

 The Cost cannot be manually inserted and can only be calculated based on the formula above.

-Note: Don't want to create step-by-step Production Operations, but instead add the Production Operations costs to the total manufacturing cost of the product as a single number?
-We recommend creating a single step under Production Operations, adding the desired cost to the Cost per hour field and 1 hour to the Time field.
+Note: Don't want to create step-by-step Production operations, but rather add Production operations costs to the total manufacturing cost of a product as a single number?
+We recommend creating a single step under Production operations, adding the desired cost to the Cost per hour field and 1 hour to the Time field.